Have you ever looked at a really successful brand or person – a celebrity, say, or a big company – and wondered, “How on earth do they do it?”

 Many entrepreneurs believe – falsely – that they have to compete on price.
 Nothing could be further from the truth.

 Dropping prices and competing on price leads to a “race to the bottom.”
-For example, if you’ve ever looked at job boards for freelancers, you might see some strange things.
+If you’ve ever looked at job boards for freelancers, you might see some strange things.
 For some sites, the going rate for a blog post is $10, or even less!

 This might sound like a great idea, but it’s really short-sighted when developing market share.
 “You get what you pay for” has never been more true than when businesses and freelancers try to underbid each other.
 Content marketing requires quality and it will be hard to get that for dirt cheap rates.